rubenvar/csv-reader/README.md

 ### Contribute

 Of course, suggestions and PRs are welcome.
-This is (roughly) the dev process:
+Here is (_roughly_) the dev process:

-**TODO**

-I'm avoiding to add a build/compiling process (+ adding packages, webpack, etc.) for as long as I can to try and keep it simple.
+`extension/content_scripts/csv_reader.js` has all the parse and output logic.
+The `browser.tabs` queries use Promises, supported in Firefox but not in Chrome, so the extension loads a polyfill for this.

+`extension/popup/popup.js` manages the user input logic, messages to the main content script, and custom CSS inserts.

+To load the unpacked, test extension:

+- In Chrome, load the whole unpacked `extension/` folder.
+Make sure the polyfill is in `extension/polyfills/`.
+- In Firefox, I use Mozilla's [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

+To build and pack the extension, I use `web-ext` too.
+It builds the `extension` folder and creates a `.zip` file inside `extension/web-ext-artifacts`.

+That's it, there is no further compiling or building process, for now at least.

 ## Some kind of roadmap